Step 2 : Get professional advice

 - A statement of significance of the archaeological site

 - The method and level of archaeological investigation proposed including research design and excavation methodology

 - An artefact retention policy and artefact management proposal

 - Curriculum vitae demonstrating the skills and experience of the archaeologist and conservator

 - A letter detailing the engagement of the project conservator

-Complete the consent application form, including the signature of the owner.
-You will need to provide proof that you have paid the application fee.
+Complete the consent application form, including payment of the application fee.
 In some instances, fees may be waived.
 You can request a fee waiver by completing the form and submitting it with your application.